 What I’m reading here is an edited version of Scott’s journal, which members of his base team were able to retrieve when they found his body in the ice.
 And a breathtaking read it is.

 Sure, there are some boring parts about equipment and planning, but Scott has quite a poetic soul, and it resounds in many of his words.
 He doesn’t know that he is walking towards his own demise, but we do, and it is tough to read.
 His joy, his fears, his hope, his heartbreak when he arrives at the pole, realizing that he has lost the race, and then the bitter way back…

 so tense it’s breathtaking

 This was one of the most intense books I have ever read.
-I would lay awake at night, my heart pounding heavily, and I would wish for him to just give it all up and turn back.
-Write some shit about penguins, to hell with the stupid pole!
-I would hate Roald Amundsen for his sneaking around, for his win and his success, while four men were bound to die in the ice for nothing at all.
+I would lay awake at night, my heart pounding heavily, wishing that Scott could just give it all up and turn back.
+Just write some shit about penguins, I would be thinking, to hell with the stupid Pole!

 This edition includes letters written by Scott to his wife and his son.
 At the time of writing he is curled up in his tent, trying to wait out a snow storm, and he knows that he is not going to make it.
 He writes to his wife:

 You know I have loved you; you know my thoughts must have constantly dwelt on you … quite the worst aspect of this situation is the thought that I shall not see you again – the inevitable must be faced.

 With one of his last pen strokes, he writes that the letter please be delivered to her, his wife.